hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It's a mode that is preferring speed
 		- Data received may not reflect the recent write
 		- It's the default for read operations
-		- It will consume 0.5 WCU for every 4KB or less of data
+		- It will consume 1 RCU for every 8KB or less of data
 	- E.g., for 10 gets of items of 10 bytes:
 		- We'll consume 10 RCU with strongly consistent read
 		- We'll consume 5 RCU with eventually consistent mode